NilPointer-Software/bdfd-wiki/src/guides/json.md

 ![](https://user-images.githubusercontent.com/70456337/214381794-e94ba5e7-b90e-4c0e-971b-ca6b350928ee.png)

 ## $jsonArrayIndex
-`$jsonArrayIndex` gets array index of a given value.
+`$jsonArrayIndex` gets the array index of a given value.

 > The `$jsonArrayIndex` function will return `-1` if value not found and will return an empty result if no [`$jsonParse`](#jsonparse) function was executed, or [`$jsonClear`](#jsonclear) was executed.